 I have never lived close to the ocean what makes Vancouver so valuable for me.
 One of my highlights here in Vancouver was on July 14, 2013 when a pod of transient orcas came under Lionsgate Bridge and into Burrard Inlet to Vancouver.
 That let me realize how close we live to the ocean and the fascinating nature out there.
 If you have not seen it yet check out the following link: http://vimeo.com/68627867

 Where have you been in and around Vancouver?

-What was the most memorable thing that you did in Canada (so far)?
+What was the most memorable thing you did in Canada (so far)?

-Let’s sum it up: What was the best thing about your program in Canada (so far)?
+Let’s sum it up: What was the best thing about your internship in Canada (so far)?